Surgery to Lower Breast Cancer Risk

 This section covers the following topics:

 Mastectomy is surgery to remove one or both breasts to treat or prevent breast cancer.
 “Prophylactic mastectomy” or "risk-reducing mastectomy" refers to the removal of healthy breasts to reduce a person's risk of developing breast cancer.
 For women with a high risk for breast cancer due to an , mastectomy is the most effective way to lower the risk for cancer.

 Mastectomy does not completely eliminate the risk for breast cancer.
 Small amounts of breast tissue may remain even after surgery.

 It's important for people to speak with a genetics expert in order to learn as much as possible about their breast cancer risk and to make an informed decision about the best option for lowering their risk.

 The National Comprehensive Cancer Network (NCCN), is an organization of cancer experts that creates guidelines on cancer care and updates them yearly.
 NCCN's guidelines discuss the benefits and limitations for risk-reducing mastectomy in women with an linked to breast cancer and which women are most likely to benefit from the surgery.
 The NCCN guidelines recommend that people with the mutations in the following genes consider, or discuss risk-reducing mastectomy with healthcare professionals:

 For women with mutations in other genes, the NCCN recommends basing the decision of mastectomy on personal and family history of cancer.

 NCCN recommends increased screening for high-risk women who choose not to have risk-reducing mastectomy.

-For high-risk men, the guidelines do not recommend risk-reducing mastectomy.
+The guidelines do not recommend risk-reducing mastectomy to lower the risk for male breast cancer.
 For men diagnosed with breast cancer, treatment usually involves mastectomy on the affected side.
 Although some men who have been diagnosed with breast cancer in one breast choose to remove both breasts, there is very little research to show that the benefits of removing the other breast outweigh the risks.

 A generation ago, mastectomy meant one thing: removal of the breast and chest muscle.
 Today, different types of mastectomy are available, including: